Population: 18,000 (98% Human – Norl, 1% Various)

 The Jarls are a fractious lot and quite regularly raid and war among themselves for territory and resources, to settle old feuds, or to press claims to another’s titles.

-A Konungr has the right to demand services from any Jarl under his command.
+A Kunngr has the right to demand services from any Jarl under his command.
 This right usually manifests in targeted raids against rich ffolk or norl settlements that are awarded to loyal Jarls, or targeted raids against well defended settlements for disobedient Jarls.
-Refusing the order of a Konungr is usually a death sentence unless the individual possesses enough personal power to defend himself against the king and all his lords.
+Refusing the order of a Kunngr is usually a death sentence unless the individual possesses enough personal power to defend himself against the king and all his lords.

 The commonfolk of norl society are a mix between the Landr and those unlucky few who cannot claim land for themselves (being too weak or afraid) and so must work the land of others for payment.
 Such payment is meagre and often takes the form of food and shelter.